-Also, that’s because since June 2008, the Appraisal Institute has offered courses on green.
+Also because since June 2008, the Appraisal Institute has offered courses on green.
 As well as energy-efficient valuation.
 Most noteworthy, nearly 5,000 attendees have participated even back in 2008!

 In September 2011, the Appraisal Institute released the Residential Green and Energy Efficient Addendum.
 That was the first form of its kind intended for appraisers’ use.
 It is an optional addendum to Fannie Mae Form 1004.
 That form is the appraisal industry’s most widely used form for mortgage lending purposes.

 Cause the Appraisal Institute’s addendum allows appraisers to find and describe a home’s green features.
 That’s from solar panels to energy-saving appliances.

 · In January 2012, the Appraisal Institute announced its support for PV Value.
 It’s a spreadsheet developed by Solar Power Electric and Sandia National Laboratories.
 That spreadsheet assists appraisers and others.
 Others that are seeking to set up the value of a property’s solar-powered features.

 The Appraisal Institute contributed to the Green MLS Tool Kit, issued in April 2010.
 The tool kit created to help Realtors add a green initiative to their local multiple listing service.
 The tool kit provides guidance on enhancing data in the MLS, empowering appraisers to make well-supported comparisons, analyses and adjustments.

 Published by the Appraisal Institute in June 2010, “An Introduction to Green Homes” by Alan Simmons, SRPA, LEED AP, provides the appraiser with an overview of programs, organizations and products that relate to environmentally responsible building and remodeling.